Blood & Sand

 How much Scotch in a Blood & Sand?

 In a classic Blood & Sand, all ingredients are measured evenly at 0.75oz.
-In a more Scotch-forward version, use 1 oz Scotch, 1 oz orange juice, 0,75 oz Sweet Vermouth, and 0.75 oz cherry Heering.
+In a more Scotch-forward version, use 1 oz Scotch, 1 oz orange juice, 0,75 oz sweet vermouth, and 0.75 oz cherry Heering.

 Subscribe to Cocktail Society!